RaniaMidaoui/RaniaMidaoui/README.md

 - Played more than 20 CTFs, since 2021.
 - SOter14 is ranked first in Tunisia and made it to the top 50 globally.
 - SOter14 was qualified for more than 3 finals, including the CSAW finals since it was formed in summer 2022.
-- Micrsoft Certified Security Operations Anlayst Associate
+- Microsoft Certified Security Operations Anlayst Associate

 ### System administration and Cloud/Devops journey
 - System administrator and mentor at ACM INSAT.